sonatype-nexus-community/jake/README.md

 The `-t` argument accepts a list as a string literal.
 This is the best way I've found to do this, if you find a better way please create an issue :)

-Run the python command using the shell you want to target and export to an env var (i.e. activate the virtual environment, run the command, and make the output accesible to jake):
+Run the python command using the shell you want to target and export to an env var:

 ```
   # using target python shell for system or virtual environment